Trevor16gordon/random-forests-cuda/README.md

     - Includes generation of variable dimensional gaussian mixture model data for running different timing tests
     - Includes some timing objects to standardize timing across modules

+# Results
+Results including figures and tabular data are shown in the results folder